tiprankstipranks

 Supply shortages and other risks related to acquiring lots, building materials and skilled labor could increase UHG's costs and delay deliveries causing an adverse effect on UHG's business or financial results.

 The homebuilding industry has from time to time experienced significant difficulties that can affect the cost or timing of construction, including: - difficulty in acquiring lots suitable for residential building at affordable prices in locations where potential customers want to live;- shortages of qualified subcontractors and skilled labor;- reliance on local subcontractors, manufacturers, distributors and land developers who may be inadequately capitalized;- shortages of materials; and - significant increases in the cost of materials, particularly increases in the price of lumber, drywall and cement, which are significant components of home construction costs.
 These lots, labor and materials shortages can be more severe during periods of strong demand for housing or during periods where the regions in which UHG operates experience natural disasters that have a significant impact on existing residential and commercial structures.
 The cost of labor and materials may also increase during periods of shortages or high inflation.
-In addition, tariffs, duties and/or trade restrictions imposed or increased on imported materials and goods that are used in connection with the construction and delivery of UHG's homes, including steel, aluminum and lumber, may raise its costs for these items or for the products made with them.
+In addition, tariffs, duties and/or trade restrictions imposed or increased on imported materials and goods that are used in connection with the construction and delivery of UHG's homes, including steel, aluminum and lumber, may raise its costs for these items or for the products made with them, and changes in immigration laws and/or their enforcement could result in tighter overall labor conditions and a shortage of labor.
 These factors may cause construction delays or cause UHG to incur more costs building its homes.
 If the level of new home demand increases significantly in future periods, the risk of shortages and cost increases in residential lots, labor and materials available to the homebuilding industry will likely increase.

 Legal & Regulatory